 But what if your landlord chooses not to renew the lease?
 Generally, a landlord can end a lease without reason when the term is over.
 Read on to find out about this renting wrinkle and what to do if it happens to you.

 In most situations, a landlord is not required to extend or renew a lease.
 They can change any of the terms and conditions, including the rent price.
 They can also end ask you to leave the property when your lease is over and they don’t need a reason.

 Unless there is a provision in the lease that specifies otherwise, apartment community management is typically within their rights to end the lease at the termination date spelled out in the lease.
 Depending on the state, the apartment community manager will have to give 30 or 60 days notice that they are not renewing the lease, however.

 If you get a notice that your lease is not being renewed, the first question you might ask is “why?”

 Some common reasons a lease may not be renewed include:

-If the apartment community management is not renewing the lease because they are renovating part of the community, ask if there is any way you can sign a new lease for another apartment in a different part of the community.
-This will still require a move, but it may be preferable to stay in a community that you like rather than relocate to another apartment community.
+If you live in an apartment community and your landlord is not renewing the lease because they are renovating your space, ask if you can sign a new lease for a different apartment in the community.
+This will still require a move, but if you like your apartment community, this might be better than moving to a new one.

-If the apartment community management is not renewing you lease because they are selling the property to another company, ask for the name of the company.
-Inquire whether you can sign a new lease with the new leasing company.
+If the landlord is not renewing your lease because they are selling the property to another company, ask for the name of the company and find out if you can sign a lease with the new owner.

-If you suspect that actions you have taken or neglected to take have led to the decision, you might discuss the matter directly with apartment management to see if options exist besides moving out of the community.
+If you suspect that the landlord is not renewing your lease because of actions you have taken or neglected to take, you should discuss this with them directly to see if they will offer you other options besides moving out.